Lyndon-Mackay/tcommerce/README.md

+#Tcommerce

-A Tauri app I created as part of my learing experience.
+A Tauri app I created as part of my learning experience.
-It uses the vue frontend along with Pinia,routing and axios
+It uses the vue frontend along with **Pinia,routing and axios**

+It is just a basic commerce store for the fenestraion industry.